artikblue/artikblue.github.io/_posts/2020-01-19-asyncio-python.md

 Asyncio works this way as you can see in the following diagram:
 ![loop](https://artikblue.github.io/assets/images/asyncio/eventloop.png)
+The program starts with a main loop, tasks are executed in order, each task is executed until it has to "await" for something, then the next one doing the same till it reaches the last one and from there back to the beginning.

 #### Hello world(s)
 The simplest program you can write using asyncio is this one here: